 EPA is phasing out TRI.NET and replacing it with TRI Analyzer, a new Web-enabled application.
 TRI Analyzer will be released in the next year.
 The application will be able to deploy data updates much faster than TRI.NET and will include data analytics and visualization information.

 The process of withdrawing technical support for TRI.NET has already begun.
+The last publically available update compatible with the TRI.NET application was for the 2014 National Analysis.
+This version of the application with reporting year 2014 data is still available below or on the download tab.
+EPA anticipates removing the TRI.Net downloadable files within the next several months.
 Additional information will be posted here when available.
 Please direct questions to email@example.com.

 Conduct efficient TRI analyses and integrate with mapping